sanity-io/template-nextjs-personal-website/README.md

 The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
 You can use this starter to kick-start a personal website or learn these technologies.

-This starter uses the `/pages` directory for Next routing.

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]

+> :info: This starter uses the `/pages` directory for Next.js routing.
+>
+> The template will be migrated to the currently experimental [/app][app-dir] directory
+> when Vercel announce that it is production ready.

 ## Features